-University of Suffolk, United Kingdom, and University of Virginia (United States), have joined the Species360 Research Partner Program.
+University of Suffolk, United Kingdom, and University of Virginia (United States), have joined the Species360 Insights program, formerly the Research Partner Program.
 Scholars at these two universities join a growing number of researchers worldwide using data from the Zoological Information Management System (ZIMS) to fuel discoveries in life sciences.
 For example, University of Virginia researchers will use ZIMS physiological markers data on primates to help inform a comparative study of parasitism and immune function related to mating seasonality in primates.

 “ZIMS data are not only important in comparative medical contexts, but also for providing insights into underlying health conditions that, in the incipient stages of disease development, render individuals more vulnerable…” – COMMENTARY / Zoo and aquarium data changes what we know about species: A biodemographer’s perspective, with James R. Carey, University of California, Davis

-More than a dozen universities, labs, and other research institutions have joined the Species360 Research Partner Program in the past year.
+More than a dozen universities, labs, and other research institutions have joined the Species360 Insights Program in the past year.
 Among the participants in this program are IUCN Species Survival Commission – the Primates Section on Small Apes, University of California at Berkeley and UC Davis (United States), University of Navarro (Spain), Babes Bolyai University (Romania), Murdoch University (Australia).

 Data in ZIMS is curated and shared by teams at the aquatic, zoological, and wildlife institutions that participate in global nonprofit Species360.
 Many do so as a key part of their roles in advancing animal welfare through leading regional and international associations like the European Association of Zoos and Aquaria (EAZA), the British Association of Zoos and Aquariums (BIAZA), Association of Zoos and Aquariums (AZA), and the World Association of Zoos and Aquariums (WAZA).